N4no57/3DCPP/README.md

-a software rasturizer turned to 3D engine projecy
+a software rasturizer turned to 3D engine project. don't worry this shit, like always, sucks